 Our desire to progress, whether it’s toward our projects or goals, is often affected by things we may not always be aware of.
 Often, it has to do with our mindset, which affects our behaviours.

 When I first started my personal development journey, one challenge I found initially was finding the time to dedicate to learning.
 At that time, I had a full-time management job which consumed a significant amount of my time during the week.

 During that travel time, I always listened to music in the car.
-Even though I enjoyed listening to music, I knew it was not leading to anything long term.
-I decided to replace listening to music with educational programs, which transformed my car into a mobile university.
+Even though I enjoyed listening to music, I knew it wasn’t leading to anything long term.
+I replaced listening to music with educational programs, which transformed my car into a mobile university.

 - Making up excuses for why things are not working out for you.
-I once learnt that whatever excuses we argue for, we get to keep.
-When we make up excuses or try to justify why things are not where we want them to be, we’re admitting that things beyond our control are affecting what we can or cannot do.
+I once learnt whatever excuses we argue for, we get to keep.
+When we make up excuses or try to justify why things aren’t where we want them to be, we’re admitting things beyond our control are affecting what we can or cannot do.

 - Not believing it is possible for you.
-Our beliefs of what is or isn’t possible for us will dictate what we are willing or not willing to do.
+Our beliefs of what is or isn’t possible for us will dictate what we’re willing or not willing to do.
 If we don’t believe a particular result is possible for us, we won’t take the necessary actions to make that result a reality.

 - Falling victim to procrastination or laziness.
 Procrastination, boredom or laziness is often a symptom of not having clarity on what we want or where we want to go.
-They are unproductive habits that can often cost us financially, emotionally, mentally and even affect us physically.
+They’re unproductive habits that can often cost us financially, emotionally, mentally and even affect us physically.

 Procrastination is a habit we must eliminate and the best way to do that is to form habits that are empowering.
 Instead of trying to fight a bad habit, it’s more effective to replace a bad habit with a good or empowering habit.